 - aioli (you can use store bought mayo or click the link above to make your own)

 - garlic aioli (recipe link in blog post above)

 - For Cali Burger add:

 - avocado slices

-- Have aioli and bacon prepared in advance.
-Make egg, sunny side up right before burgers are done.
+- Depending on what burger you are making have aioli, avocado, tomatoes, cheeses, caramelized onions (see link above) and bacon prepared in advance.
+If using a fried egg, make sunny side up right before burgers are done.

 - Season with sea salt and pepper and set aside.

 - Use a paper towel to wipe coconut oil on grill.
 Turn heat to 400 degrees.

 - Cook meat to liking, place a slice of cheese on the burger the last minute of cooking.
 (5 minutes, flipping halfway through for medium)

 - Spread bun with aioli, place burger on bun, add suggested toppings above.
 Last , add the top bun spread with aioli!